zxcvbn

 "Clades" are the sound engines for zxcvbn.

-The first three clades are synth engines:
+The first 5 clades are synth and drum engines:

 1. mx.synths is an engine that lets you manipulate over a dozen hand-crafted SuperCollider patches, each with four available mods and individual filter.